 Why is Sports Betting Addictive?

 Sports bettors are 3 times more likely to develop gambling addiction than other gamblers.
 What makes it so addictive?
-Sports betting, like other forms of gambling, actually change how your brain works.
+Sports betting, like other forms of gambling, actually changes how your brain works.
 This happens because gambling creates a greater release of dopamine in the brain, which teaches the brain that this behavior should be repeated.

 Are You a Professional Sports Bettor?

-Many people fall into the illusion that they are professional sports bettors, since sports betting requires a certain amount of research and understanding of sports.
+Many people fall into the illusion that they are professional sports bettors since sports betting requires a certain amount of research and understanding of sports.
 However, in most cases, those who believe they are professional sports bettors actually have a severe gambling problem.

 If you are truly a professional gambler, you will have no issue setting a spending limit and sticking to it, and don’t let gambling affect other areas of your life.